-where $K \in \mathbb{R}^{d \times d}$ is a positive definite matrix and $g: \labelspace \rightarrow \vectg(\labelspace)$ an invertible mapping, is the only symmetric loss function that has a clean bias-variance decomposition. \end{corollary} The proof follows directly from Theorem~\ref{th_bregman} and the fact that the squared Mahalanobis distance is the only symmetric Bregman divergence~\citep{boissonnat2010bregman}.
-Since the squared Mahalanobis distance does not satisfy the triangle inequality, this also implies that no metric can admit a clean bias-variance decomposition.
+with $g: \labelspace \rightarrow \vectg(\labelspace)$ an invertible mapping, is the only symmetric loss function that has a clean bias-variance decomposition. \end{corollary} The proof follows directly from Theorem~\ref{th_bregman} and the fact that the squared Mahalanobis distance is the only symmetric Bregman divergence~\citep{boissonnat2010bregman}.
+The squared Mahalanobis distance can be written as a `$g$-generalized' squared Euclidean distance via an invertible linear mapping, and since the composition of invertible mappings is again invertible, this yields the stated form.

+Since the squared Euclidean distance does not satisfy the triangle inequality, this also implies that no metric can admit a clean bias-variance decomposition.
 In particular, well-studied losses such as the $0$-$1$ loss or the $L_1$ (Manhattan) distance cannot be decomposed in this way: there exists no central prediction that separates the bias term from a variance term completely independent of the labels.
 This provides a rigorous explanation of why previous attempts, such as~\citep{wolpert1997bias,domingos2000unified,james2003variance}, could not yield a decomposition with a clean separation of bias and variance.

 \begin{corollary} Consider the class of continuous, nonnegative loss functions with the identity of indiscernibles.
 If a loss function within this class has a clean bias-variance decomposition, then the central prediction (assuming no equality constraints) corresponds to an $\vectf$-mean prediction, that is,